kmteoh/tramoframework/README.md

 Tramo Framework for PHP
 =======================

 A lightweight PHP framework which aims to make coding simpler.
-This framework is distributed under BSD license.
+This framework is distributed under MIT license.